knative/docs/docs/install/Knative-custom-install.md

     **Example install commands:**

-     - To install the Knative Serving component with the set of observability plug-ins, enter the following command.
+     - To install the Knative Serving component with the set of observability plugins, enter the following command.
 The `--selector` flag installs the CRDs first:

        ```bash